 In a public hall, the people are relieved to find Tito safe.
 When the emperor doubts his friend Sesto's disloyalty, Publio cautions against being too innocent in the face of betrayal.
 Sesto has confessed and been sentenced, with other conspirators, to be thrown to the lions.
 Annio agrees Sesto must be punished but asks Tito to consider the case compassionately.
 The emperor hesitates to sign the death decree until he has questioned Sesto, who is brought in.
 Alone with Tito, Sesto says he did not want the throne for himself, but he hesitates to implicate Vitellia.
 Tito, not satisfied with Sesto's explanation, orders him led to execution.
 Alone, Tito agonizes over his decision, then tells Publio that Sesto's fate will be made known at the arena.
 Addressing the gods, Tito says that if they want a stern ruler, they ought to take away his human heart.
 He leaves, and the distraught Vitellia enters, convinced Sesto has implicated her in the conspiracy, but Servilia and Annio beg her to save Sesto by becoming Tito's empress.
 Vitellia takes Tito's announcement of her as his choice as proof that Sesto did not betray her secret, and she realizes she must die rather than accept the throne at the price of Sesto's life.
 At the arena, Tito is meeting with Sesto for the last time when Vitellia interrupts, declaring her guilt.
 The betrayed ruler almost hardens his heart before deciding to pardon the conspirators, valuing their repentance more than their fidelity.

-Karl-Ernst Hermann stage director, set designer, costumes, lighting
+Karl-Ernst Hermann stage director, set designer, costume designer, lighting

 Heinz Ilsanker lighting